 When can I apply

 Wave 13 will close in November.
-Applications to our Development Programme are accepted and reviewed on a first come first served basis.
+Applications to our Development Programme are being accepted until 14th September.
 This round will be for schools with a proposed opening date of September 2019 and beyond.

 The amount of time you will need to complete your application will vary depending on your experience of running schools and how developed your proposals are.
 In our experience of supporting applicant groups, it takes 3-6 months to develop a free school application.